ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 ### How to Connect:

-Since the HID keyboard is not a game controller, it does connect through the grip menu.
+Since the HID keyboard is not a game controller, it does not connect through the grip menu.
 Instead, it connects automatically whenever it's physically connected to the Switch.

 Just bring up any Switch menu that has a keyboard or a numberpad, and the HID keyboard will work.
 Programs that do code entry (such as Fast Code Entry) will enter the code right away.
+Unlike the regular wired controllers, you do not need to press a button to connect.
 If your window has keyboard controls active, just begin typing into your keyboard and it will show up on the Switch's text field.

 ### Keyboard Layouts: